ipython-contrib/jupyter_contrib_nbextensions/README.md

 [jupyter_nbextensions_configurator](https://github.com/Jupyter-contrib/jupyter_nbextensions_configurator)
 server extension, which is installed as a dependency of this repo, and can be used to enable and disable the individual nbextensions, as well as configure their options.
+You can then open the `nbextensions` tab on the tree (dashboard/file browser) notebook page to configure nbextensions.
-You just have to open a tab at `http://localhost:8888/nbextensions/` (you may have to adjust the port) and you will have access to a dashboard where extensions can be enabled/disabled via checkboxes.
-Additionally a short documentation for each extension is displayed and configuration options are presented.
+You will have access there to a dashboard where extensions can be enabled/disabled via checkboxes.
+Additionally a short documentation for each extension is displayed, and configuration options are presented.

 ![jupyter_nbextensions_configurator](https://raw.githubusercontent.com/Jupyter-contrib/jupyter_nbextensions_configurator/master/src/jupyter_nbextensions_configurator/static/nbextensions_configurator/icon.png)